logo

 How to Become a Rehabilitation Counselor

 Rehabilitation counselors work in a position of trust, which carries great responsibility.
-At a minimum, you will need to earn a master’s degree and become nationally certified through the CRCC in order to work as a rehabilitation counselor.
-To become a rehabilitation counselor, you will therefore need to:
+At a minimum, you will need to earn a master’s degree and become nationally certified through the Commission on Rehabilitation Counselor Certification (CRCC) to work as a rehabilitation counselor.
+The typical steps to become a rehabilitation counselor include:

-2. Complete 600 hours of supervised experience (typically paid), in accordance with CRCC guidelines.
+- Complete 600 hours of supervised experience (typically paid), to meet CRCC guidelines.

 Rehabilitation Counseling Careers by Degree Level